rakkarage/PixelLevel/README.md

 uniform

 - frames: eg. 6
-- frameLength: eg. 0.25 (4 fps)
+- frameDuration: eg. 0.25 (4 fps)
 - frameWidth: eg. 0.034482759 (1 / 29)

 fragment

 - calculate currentFrame
-  - calculate animationLength by multiplying frames by frameLength
+  - calculate animationDuration by multiplying frames by frameDuration
-  - mod time by animationLength and divide by frameLength and floor to get currentFrame
+  - mod time by animationDuration and divide by frameDuration and floor to get currentFrame
 - calculate offsetFrame
   - divide uv by frameWidth and floor to get offsetFrame
 - calculate actualFrame